Israeli occupation of the West Bank

-Perhaps the most closely researched modern conflict, controversies abound even as to what terminology is the most appropriate, with pro-Israeli sources favouring one set of terms and the Palestinian National Authority advocating a different nomenclature.
-Disputes arise over the bias of keywords, and whether the Israeli or Palestinian viewpoint dominates media representations.

 Israel has controversially, and in contravention of international law, established numerous Jewish settlements throughout the West Bank.
-The United Nations Security Council has consistently reaffirmed that settlements in that territory are a "flagrant violation of international law", most recently in 2016 with United Nations Security Council Resolution 2334.
+The United Nations Security Council has repeatedly affirmed that settlements in that territory are a "flagrant violation of international law", most recently in 2016 with United Nations Security Council Resolution 2334.
+The International Court of Justice has also found that the establishment of Israeli settlements is illegal under international law.
 The creation and ongoing expansion of the settlements have led to Israel's policies being criticized as an example of settler colonialism.

 Israel has been accused of major violations of international human rights law, including collective punishment, in its administration of the occupied Palestinian territories.
 Israeli settlers and civilians living or traveling through the West Bank are subject to Israeli law, and are represented in the Knesset; in contrast, Palestinian civilians, mostly confined to scattered enclaves, are subject to martial law and are not permitted to vote in Israel's national elections.
-This two-tiered system has inspired comparisons to apartheid, with many likening the dense disconnected pockets that Palestinians are relegated to with the segregated Bantustans that previously existed in South Africa when the country was still under all-white rule.
-Israel, the United States, other countries and scholars reject the comparison, while several human rights organizations and other countries and scholars consider Israel to be guilty of the crime of apartheid.

-The occupation also has numerous critics within Israel itself, with some Israeli conscripts refusing to serve due to their objections to the occupation.
+This two-tiered system has caused Israel to be accused of committing apartheid, a charge that Israel rejects entirely.
+Israel's vast military superiority, with a modern army and air force, compared to the Palestinian use of guerrilla tactics, has led to accusations of war crimes on both sides, with Israel being accused of disproportionality and the Palestinians accused of indiscriminate attacks.